-Glimpse the past through fascinating old images of Concord, in New Hampshire.
+Glimpse history through fascinating old images of Concord, in New Hampshire, USA.

 What is particularly special about this film is the commentary, recollecting the people on screen or talking about the locations seen.